Phil Taylor (darts player): Early life

-Taylor was born on 13 August 1960 in Stoke-on-Trent, the only child of Douglas and Elizabeth Taylor.
+Philip Douglas Taylor was born on 13 August 1960 in Stoke-on-Trent, the only child of Douglas and Elizabeth Taylor.
 His father worked at Platt's tile factory in Tunstall and the family lived in a dilapidated terraced house nearby, sleeping downstairs because the upstairs was condemned and boarded up.
 His childhood home had no electricity or running water, and he often scavenged for scrap metal or coal with his parents.
-Taylor enjoyed watching boxing as a child, and he played cricket for Mill Hill Middle School in Burslem.
+Taylor enjoyed watching boxing as a child, and he played cricket for Mill Hill Middle School in Tunstall.
 After leaving school at age 16, he worked in a variety of manual jobs, including as a sheet metal worker, but his main occupation became manufacturing ceramic toilet roll holders, for which he earned £52 a week.

 In 1977, when he was 17, Taylor met 15-year-old Yvonne at a disco in Tunstall.
 In 1982, after dating for five years, they began living together in a terraced house in Burslem that Taylor had purchased for £7,500, paying a mortgage of £80 a month.
 The first of their four children was born the following year.
 Taylor, whose father had taught him to play darts, occasionally played money games in pubs against county players, using his winnings to buy household items for the family home.
 He recalled once winning £500, which he used to have a shower fitted.
 "It was great.
 You'd have thought we were in Buckingham Palace," he commented.

 In 1985, Taylor and Yvonne attended an exhibition match at a pub in Smallthorne by then-reigning world champion Eric Bristow, who had recently moved to North Staffordshire.
 After Taylor claimed he could beat Bristow, Yvonne bought him a new set of darts for his 25th birthday.
 He started practising regularly, often at Bristow's pub, the Crafty Cockney on Moorland Road in Burslem.
 (The pub is currently known as the Moorland Inn.)
 Within two years, Taylor was playing county darts for Staffordshire alongside Bristow.
 Impressed by Taylor's potential, Bristow lent him £10,000 to take care of his family as he established himself as a professional darts player, on condition that he give up his job in the ceramics industry.